 The existing runway at Lanai Airport is in a northeast-southwest orientation, designated as Runway 3-21.
 This is a concrete runway with a grooved asphalt overlay, approximately 5,000 feet long and 150 feet wide.
 A 287.5-foot connecting taxiway at 75 feet wide provides access between the runway and a 317,000-square foot concrete terminal apron for aircraft parking.
-Runway 3 has a precision instrument approach (instrument landing system [ILS]), with a visual approach slope indicator (VASI), and precision instrument runway markings.
+The Airport is equipped with a Glide Slope Antenna and Localizer Array for instrument approaches to Runway 3 with a visual approach slope indicator (VASI), and precision instrument runway markings.
 Runway 21 has a non-precision instrument approach (area navigation [RNAV]/global position system [GPS]), with a precision approach path indicator (PAPI), and non-precision instrument markings.
 Runway 3-21 is available 24 hours a day for unscheduled and emergency landings.
+Runway 3-21 was improved in 2014/2015 at the Runway 3 approach end to meet FAA Airport Design Standards in accordance with Public Law 109-115.
+These improvements included